kakaroto/Beyond20/docs/faq.md

 * [Why doesn't Beyond20 allow me to make a melee attack with my magic staffs?](#why-doesnt-beyond20-allow-me-to-make-a-melee-attack-with-my-magic-staffs)

 ---

+### Why isn't my Foundry VTT server working with Beyond 20?

+You must open Foundry VTT in your web browser (by default, at http://localhost:30000).
+This extension does not interact with the application directly due to a limitation in the way browser extensions work.

+The second step is to give Beyond20 access to the tab running Foundry VTT.
+To do this, simply click on the extension icon (generally in the top right of your browser).
+You will need to do this at the start of every session.

 ### Can Beyond20 do '\<insert specific feature\>'?